 3. Explore the Roman Baths

-Next to the Pump Room is the Roman Baths, which is probably the most popular tourist attraction in Bath — for good reason.
+Next to the Bath Abbey is the Roman Baths, which is probably the most popular tourist attraction in Bath — for good reason.

 There are a lot of signs and multimedia features that explain what it would have looked like hundreds of years ago, making the museum an immersive experience.